uncle22/serendipity/readme.md

 We have an ETA set for late June to come out with a rough flashable release.
 ETA pending of course..

-As of right now we have 3 team members:
+As of right now we have 3 team members: James - jimmyco2008, Austin - nitsua98, and Patrick - patimusxprime
-James - jimmyco2008
-Austin - nitsua98
-Patrick - patimusxprime

 Thanks for reading,
 Team Serendipity